enjoy-digital/litex/doc/miscope.rst

   [...]

-  migLa0 = migLa.MigLa(MIGLA_ADDR, trigger0, recorder0, csr)
+  MiLa0 = MiLa.MiLa(MiLa_ADDR, trigger0, recorder0, csr)

-MigLa drivers functions will now use our csr interface.
-Note that it's only useful to define the migLa interface in the Python code that will be executed on the Host, the code that will be translated in HDL don't need it
+MiLa drivers functions will now use our csr interface.
+Note that it's only useful to define the MiLa interface in the Python code that will be executed on the Host, the code that will be translated in HDL don't need it

 Examples Design
 ---------------

-de0_nano and de1 examples instanciate a MigLa Core.
+de0_nano and de1 examples instanciate a MiLa Core.

 The HDL Code is in examples/deX/top.py

-The Host Code is in examples/deX/client/test_MigLa_0.py and test_MigLa_1.py
+The Host Code is in examples/deX/client/test_MiLa_0.py and test_MiLa_1.py

 Examples Design
 ###############